Germany's new coalition promises climate revolution | DW | 26.11.2021

 Moore worked on a 2020 report detailing Germany's failing energy transition due to a heavy reliance on coal.
 But the new climate agenda has made him more optimistic.
 The rapid scaling up of clean wind and solar energy combined with a minimum carbon price of €60 ($68) will "finish coal by 2030," he said.

 "My worries about coal in Germany are vastly diminished," he said in the wake of the coalition announcement.
-He believes the climate deal accords with the International Energy Agency's (IEA) prescription that increased renewables capacity is the quickest, cheapest and most efficient way to reduce greenhouse gas emissions.
+He added that he believes the climate deal accords with the International Energy Agency's (IEA) prescription that increased renewables capacity is the quickest, cheapest and most efficient way to reduce greenhouse gas emissions.

-While the coalition is claiming its policies will put Germany on the path to 1.5 degrees, others are less certain.
-Friends of the Earth Germany "views this with great skepticism," due in part to the lack of specific "annual expansion paths" for onshore wind and solar.
-It added that theclimate neutrality date of 2045 "is too late for 1.5 degrees."
+While coalition politicians claim the policies they agreed on will put Germany on the path to 1.5 degrees, others are less certain.
+Friends of the Earth Germany said it "views this with great skepticism," due in part to the lack of specific "annual expansion paths" for onshore wind and solar.
+It added that the climate neutrality date of 2045 "is too late for 1.5 degrees."

 Climate activists from Fridays for Future had been demanding that a 1.5-degree commitment be central to the German coalition government negotiations, yet were also left underwhelmed by the outcome.

-"Measured against the failure of the Grand Coalition, we are seeing progress," wrote Fridays for Future Germany, referring to Angela Merkel's government in its analysis of the new climate measures.
+"Measured against the failure of the grand coalition, we are seeing progress," wrote Fridays for Future Germany, referring to Chancellor Angela Merkel's government in its analysis of the new climate measures.
 "Measured against the reality of the climate crisis, this government program is not enough."

 There is also concern that the 2030 coal phase-out commitment is non-binding — the word "ideally" was inserted into the pronouncement — and that the natural gas phase-out date signals an attempt to transition from oil and coal with "the next fossil climate killer."
 Gas has controversially been touted as a "cleaner" bridging fuel as green energy sources, like solar and wind, are ramped up.
 That date would be 10 years too late to maintain a 1.5-degree pathway, said Fridays for Future.